redizzy/GAANet/README.md

-# GAANet: Audio-Visual Speech Separation
+# GAANet: Global-guided Asymmetric Attention Network for Audio-Visual Speech Separation

 ## Overview
 This repository contains the official implementation of GAANet for audio-visual speech separation.
 The code is submitted for double-blind review.